Train Cars Carrying Crude Oil Derail, Burn North of Seattle

 “I think we got lucky today,” he said, referring to the derailment in Custer.

-Democratic U.S. Rep. Rick Larsen, D-Wash., said in a statement Tuesday he is concerned about the derailment.
+Democratic U.S. Rep. Rick Larsen, D-Wash., said in a statement Tuesday he was concerned about the derailment.
 Larsen is a senior member of the House Transportation and Infrastructure Committee.

 “I worked closely with the Obama administration to create strong rules to make the transport of oil by rail safer," Larsen said.
 "Clearly there may be more work to do.”

-Custer, a small town of several hundred people, is about 100 miles (161 kilometers) north of Seattle.
+Custer, a small town of several hundred people, is about 100 miles north of Seattle.